imwithfriends/passwordless-login/readme.txt

 == Changelog ==

-= 1.0 =
+= 1.0.2 =
-Initial version.
-Added a passwordless login form as a shortcode.
+Fix: Added require_once for the PasswordHash class
 = 1.0.1 =
 Security fix: tokens are now hashed in the database.
 Security fix: sanitized the input fields data.
 Fix: no longer using transients.
 Now using user_meta with an expiration meta since transients are not to be trusted.
 Change: removed a br tag
+= 1.0 =
+Initial version.
+Added a passwordless login form as a shortcode.